SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 *effectX* is the name of the effect, for example "Heave".
 With *initialStateX* and *intialIntensityX* you supply "On" or "Off" and a value between 0.0 and 2.0 respectively.
 These values will only be used, when mouse automation is used to control *SimFeedback*.
 Last, you need to supply a controller function with *effectToggleFunctionX* to enable or disable the effect or choose it for intensity manipulation after pressing the "Effect Selector" button, which must have been configured by supplying values for the "motionEffectIntensity" parameter.
 Example: "Heave On 1.0 Button.1"

 Important: Please be aware, that any spaces in effect names must be substituted with an underscore, since spaces are allowed in *SimFeedback* effect names, but not in plugin arguments.
 The underscores will be replaced with spaces again, before being transmitted to *SimFeedback*.
+You may also use double quotes for the effect names, that contain spaces.

 Note: To change the labels, that are displayed for all these effects and triggers on the visual representation of your controller hardware, use the *Labels Editor*, which is available at the [Plugins tab](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-plugins) of the configuration tool.